traysonkelii/RMP-api/README.md

   I currently have the code retrieving the first 20 entries from comments left by students feel free to dig around the code and create your own endpoints.

-Feel free to remove any sections that aren't applicable to your project.

 ## Support